• Skip to primary navigation

 Zambia & Malawi

-Our work in Zambia & Malawi
+Our presence in Zambia & Malawi

-The Religious Sisters of Charity were founded in 1815, by Mary Aikenhead where she laid the foundations for the work of our congregation, by founding a hospital, founding a school, and visiting poor people in their homes.
+The Religious Sisters of Charity were founded in 1815, by Mary Aikenhead where she laid the foundations for the work of our Congregation, by founding a hospital, founding a school, and visiting poor people in their homes.

 Our work today still falls into those same three categories of ministry, as our foundress, Mary Aikenhead’s work did: